Sigmagine/blender-better-collada-exporter/README.md

 If you find bugs or want to suggest improvements, please open an issue on the upstream [GitHub repository](https://github.com/Sigmagine/blender-better-collada-exporter).

 ## License

-This Better Collada exporter is distributed under the terms of the GNU General Public License, version 2 or later.
+This SMG Better Collada Exporter for Blender is distributed under the terms of the GNU General Public License, version 2 or later.
 See the [LICENSE.txt](/LICENSE.txt) file for details.